 -Chapter 5 (January 1998 – August 1998)

 But Jose wasn’t coming back and complications eventually forced him to move to Spain.
 Shane was also moving back to Ohio to be closer to his fiance who he was marrying later that year.
 So in March of 1998, Pete, Andrew and Tom then went off to various side projects.
 Andrew reformed The Springfields with Tom on bass and Pete on guitar and played a few shows with this lineup.
 But the most impressive side-project would be Dead Mens’ Theory, featuring Alex Ceballos on vocals, Tom on vocals, bass and guitar and Andrew on drums.
 Pete would play bass at all their shows, but was mostly busy as the new second guitarist in As Friends Rust (his time in the band would be short lived).
-This band quickly got picked up by Ohev Records who, unlike Eulogy, wasted no time in pressing up merchandise for the band.
-At this time both Bird of Ill Omen and Dead Mens’ Theory created new websites (http://www.thebird666.tripod.com and http://www.thebird666.tripod.com/dmt).
+This band was quickly picked up by Ohev Records out of Boca Raton, Florida, who unlike Eulogy Recordings, wasted no time in pressing up merchandise for the band.
+At this time, both Bird Of Ill Omen and Dead Mens’ Theory created new websites (http://www.thebird666.tripod.com and http://www.thebird666.tripod.com/dmt).